NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 return connection;
 ```

-While the logic is simple enough to understand, you'll notice that you get an type error in the highlighted line, as you may have expected.
+While the logic is simple enough to understand, you'll notice that you get a type error in the highlighted line, as you may have expected.
 This is because the `NetworkConnection` type doesn't have a `myAccount` property, so our plugin will have to define it.

 ### Extending the `NetworkConnection` type

-Fortunately, the TypeScript type system is design to accommodate this kind of type extension that plugin systems often need.
+Fortunately, the TypeScript type system is designed to accommodate this kind of type extension that plugin systems often need.

 We won't get into the details of how precisely they work, but the general idea is that you redeclare a typescript module, and redeclare the type that you want to extend.
 TypeScript will merge the different declarations, and users of your plugin will see the extended type.